ThaiTechTales/aws/inspector/README.md

 ## Project Overview

-This project deploys a solution using AWS Inspector to scan and assess vulnerabilities for both standalone EC2 instances and EC2 instances deployed through an Auto Scaling Group (ASG).
+This project deploys a solution using AWS Inspector to scan and assess vulnerabilities for both standalone EC2 instances and those deployed through an Auto Scaling Group (ASG).
 AWS Inspector is a security assessment service that helps identify vulnerabilities and deviations from security best practices.
-It demonstrates both the Classic and the v2 versions of AWS Inspector for the assessment.
+This project demonstrates the use of both the Classic and v2 versions of AWS Inspector for assessments.

 ## Technologies Used